Become a Legislative Page

-To be considered for the Page Program your completed application must be postmarked on or before September 30, 2016.
-All applicants who have completed their paperwork will be notified by Friday, November 4, 2016 whether or not they have been chosen to be a Legislative Page.
+To be considered for the Page Program, your completed application must be POSTMARKED ON OR BEFORE SEPTEMBER 30, 2017.
+All applicants who have completed their paperwork will be notified by Friday, November 3, 2017, whether or not they have been chosen to be a legislative page.

 Between 125 and 150 applications are received each year, and only a small group is chosen from those applications, so no one should be disappointed if he or she is not selected.

 Pages must be in the eighth grade the year that they serve.
-Only one child per family is allowed to serve; this gives more families a chance to participate in the program.
+Only one child per family is allowed to serve, as this gives more families a chance to participate in the program.

 The pages are divided into three groups.
-The first two groups each serve for a period of six weeks and the third group will serve for the remainder of the session which may end earlier than six weeks.
-Successful applicants will be told in their acceptance letter which session they will serve as well as the date for the orientation which will be held at the State House.
-Applicants should be available to serve in any of the groups, however, some accomodations can be made in scheduling.
-If you will be unavailable for work for a given time frame, please bring this to our attention in your application and we will make every effort to accommodate this request.
-There will be NO switching sessions once Pages have been chosen.
+The first two groups each serve for a period of six weeks and the third group will serve for the remainder of the session, which may end earlier than six weeks.
+Successful applicants will be told in their acceptance letter which session they will serve as well as the date for orientation, which will be held at the State House.
+Applicants should be available to serve in any of the groups.
+However, some accommodations can be made in scheduling.
+If you will be unavailable for work for a given time frame, please bring this to our attention in your application, and we will make every effort to accommodate this request.
+There will be NO switching sessions once pages have been chosen.
 This is done to prevent having pages from the same area serving at the same time.

-Page applicants and their parents should be aware that at various times sensitive issues may be debated on the House and Senate floor and in committees.
+Page applicants and their parents should be aware that at various times sensitive issues may be debated on the House and Senate floor and in committee.
 These issues can include, but are not limited to, sexual behavior, abortion, and criminal actions.
-Many times the discussions can include written documents and/or photographs.
-Both you and your parents should be aware of these possibilities when applying to be a Page in the Vermont Legislature.
+Many times the discussion can include written documents or photographs.
+Both you and your parents should be aware of these possibilities when applying to be a page in the Vermont Legislature.

 Pages must have the ability to communicate with both members of the General Assembly and the general public.
 Discipline is firm but fair.
 If pages fail to carry out their duties or conduct themselves with decorum befitting their position, they will be subject to dismissal.

-Pages are furnished with green blazers.
-Boys must wear white shirts, grey dress pants, black dress shoes and ties.
-Girls must wear white blouses, grey skirts (knee length or longer) or dress pants and black dress shoes.
+All pages are provided with a green blazer to wear.
+Boys must wear a white shirt, grey dress pants, black dress shoes, and a tie.
+Girls must wear white blouses, grey skirts (knee length or longer) or dress pants, and black dress shoes.
 Jewelry in good taste is allowed.

-Pages begin their work day at 7:30 a.m. and work until 4:30 p.m. or later.
-Normally the workweek is Tuesday through Friday, but there are times when pages may have to work on Mondays and/or Saturdays.
+Pages begin their workday at 7:30 a.m. and work until 4:30 p.m. or later.
+Normally, the workweek is Tuesday through Friday, but there are times when pages may have to work on Mondays and Saturdays.

-These rules and regulations must be adhered to, to assure the smooth running of the program.
+These rules and regulations must be adhered to in order to assure the smooth running of the program.

 Janet Miller, Sergeant at Arms

-David Hilton, Assistant to the the Sergeant at Arms
+Sidney McLam, Assistant to the Sergeant at Arms